-There is no national database tracking injuries to e-scooter riders or pedestrians, but according to a recent article in the Washington Post,[2] emergency room physicians in seven cities reported an increase in severe accidents after the devices launched.
-Denver physicians also reported to the Denver Post that they are seeing increased visits.
-A number of news sources say there have been at least two deaths attributed to injuries sustained while riding e-scooters.
+According to a recent article in The Washington Post, emergency room physicians in seven cities reported an increase in severe accidents after the devices launched to broad acclaim across the country earlier this year.
+Denver physicians also reported to The Denver Post that they are seeing increased visits.

 Confusion may be part of the problem.
-As the Denver Post story suggests, the laws for operating e-scooters are not well-known.
+As The Denver Post story suggests, the laws for operating escooters are not well known.
 They also vary from location to location.
-In Denver, for example, e-scooters are classified as "toy vehicles" and are not allowed in bike lanes or in general traffic.
+In Denver, for example, escooters are classified as "toy vehicles" and are not allowed in bike lanes or in general traffic.
 In California, e-scooters may not be ridden on sidewalks and must be ridden on the street or in bike lanes.